 The following are decentralised constellations of critical encounters, which have formed part of our collective productions of performance operas and temporary artistic communities over the past years.
 They inform our understanding of collaborative formats of art-making and are essential in creating opportunities in production and pedagogy.
-We share a common philosophy of opening, sharing and holding inclusive, safe and brave spaces for radical art production.
+We share a common philosophy of opening, sharing and holding inclusive and brave spaces for radical art production.

 ANAM CARA COLLECTIVE

 We are part of the fluid collective of performance artists, sound artists, researchers and writers co-creating in various non-hierarchical constellations, including but not limited to artists from the Northern Hemisphere.
 We work in production and education through performance operas, temporary artistic communities, residential educational programs and performance-based film.